 Chosen by: Erica, Finds Officer

 The Bone Trap is a gripping blend of mystery, archaeology, and Scottish folklore.
 It follows Gillan McArdle, a once-promising archaeologist whose career is hanging by a thread after a costly mistake.
-Desperate for redemption, he stumbles upon a bizarre and ancient skull—one that some believe could belong to a unicorn.
+Desperate for redemption, he stumbles upon an ancient skull and is pulled into a world of myth and deception where the line between science and the supernatural begins to blur.
+Perfect for fans of mystery and folklore, The Bone Trap delivers a tense journey through Scotland’s eerie landscapes.

-Honourable mentions go to Ely Griffith's Ruth Galloway Mysteries, another popular choice amongst our colleagues, which revolves around a forensic archaeologist and her partnership with a local DCI as they unravel secrets, old and new!
+Honourable mention go to Ely Griffith's Ruth Galloway Mysteries, another popular choice amongst our colleagues, which revolves around a forensic archaeologist and her partnership with a local DCI as they unravel secrets, old and new!

 The Bone Trap by Tormod Cockburn